-The left panel of Fig.~\ref{fig:SsHMR} presents the comparison of the SsHMR from IllustrisTNG with our measurement for each model with a ``BCG - ML 2'' parametrisation.
+The left panel of Fig.~\ref{fig:SsHMR} compares the SsHMR from IllustrisTNG with our measurement for each model with the ``BCG - ML 2'' parametrisation.
 The $1\sigma\, \rm CI$ of the SsHMR of our three models and IllustrisTNG overlap over the entire stellar mass range, from $10^{8.5}$ to $10^{11.5}$~$M_\odot$.
 We notice that our results are systematically above the median SsHMR measured from the simulation.
-It may highlight some discrepancies between our model and the simulation SsHMR on subsamples, such as selections based on the galaxy types, i.e. only early or late-type galaxies.
-As in the current modelling, we do not distinguish between the two types of galaxies; we leave any further analyses to future work.
+It may highlight discrepancies between our model and the simulation SsHMR on subsamples, such as selections based on galaxy type, e.g., only early- or late-type galaxies.
+As in the current modelling, we do not distinguish between the two galaxy types; we leave any further analyses for future work.

-Each SED model used to estimate the cluster member $M_*$ leads to slightly different SsHMRs, which agree at most for $M_*\approx10^{10}$~$M_\odot$ with an increasing divergence as $M_*$ increases or decreases.
-Hence, we observe the double power-law SFH model that provides higher $M_*$ for the most massive cluster members, and lower $M_*$ for the least massive.
-The model with \textsc{LePhare} SED presents an opposite pattern, while the model with a delayed SFH is close to the double power-law one to a lesser extent.
+Each SED model used to estimate the cluster member $M_*$ yields slightly different SsHMRs, which agree at most for $M_*\approx10^{10}$~$M_\odot$ and diverge as $M_*$ increases or decreases.
+Hence, we observe that the double power-law SFH model provides higher $M_*$ for the most massive cluster members and lower $M_*$ for the least massive.
+The \textsc{LePhare} SED model shows an opposite pattern, while the delayed SFH model is closer to the double power-law one to a lesser extent.
 Even if their $1\sigma\, \rm CI$ overlap with IllustrisTNG, they present different slopes.
 It may indicate some discrepancies in the details of the different galaxy populations within AS1063.
-Increasing the mass range of $M_*$ above $10^{11.5}$~$M_\odot$ would likely lead to a disagreement between our results and simulation, particularly when considering the double power-law SFH model.
+Increasing the mass range of $M_*$ above $10^{11.5}$~$M_\odot$ would likely lead to a disagreement between our results and the simulation, particularly when considering the double power-law SFH model.